RENEE MONTAGNE, Host:

 MCEVERS: Mohammad al Askari is Maliki's defense spokesmen.
 He explained the Iraqi government's public position this way.

-Ambassador JAMES JEFFREY (U.S. Ambassador to Iraq): This is a normal part of a normal embassy in an area of the world where we have a large number of military sales and a robust security relationship.
+JAMES JEFFREY: This is a normal part of a normal embassy in an area of the world where we have a large number of military sales and a robust security relationship.
 And it has nothing to do with stationing troops.

-Mr. STEPHEN BIDDLE (Council on Foreign Relations): If these guys are staff and not combat, then there are only certain discreet functions they can physically perform.
+STEPHEN BIDDLE: If these guys are staff and not combat, then there are only certain discreet functions they can physically perform.
 I think having soldiers with weapons and some ability to kill people, visibly part of a column, is different than having what amounts to an office worker in a uniform.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.